Parents and E-safety

 Roblox - A Guide for Parents

 Some of our parents have mentioned Roblox, the popular gaming site, to us.
-We know that it is always a concern when children are exploring areas on-line that allow them access to other people paying the game and so we hope that this guide, produced by the UK Safer Internet Centre will be useful to you.
+We know that it is always a concern when children are exploring areas on-line that allow them access to other people playing the game and so we hope that this guide, produced by the UK Safer Internet Centre will be useful to you.

 Please have a look at the guide released by Childnet International relating to a new feature launched by Snapchat.
 We are aware that some of our older children use this app and are keen to ensure that parents are aware of the new content.
 Click here for all the details.

 A helpful guide to support parents setting up parent controls on family gadets.
 Click here